gridgain/yardstick-hazelcast/README.md

 ## Running on Amazon

 This repo contains all necessary scripts and properties files for a comparison Hazelcast with other products.
-You can easy run benchmark by using [yardstick-docker](https://github.com/yardstick-benchmarks/yardstick-docker) extension, but it might have an influence on performance.

 For running on Amazon EC2 need to perform the following steps: